Skip to main content

 How can I find out if my water has PFAS?

 Check the EPA PFAS testing results map and your water utility Consumer Confidence Report (CCR) for any PFAS testing data.
 The Environmental Working Group maintains an interactive PFAS contamination map at ewg.org/interactive-maps/pfas_contamination.
-For definitive results, order a laboratory water test from a certified lab — expect to pay $200 to $400 for a comprehensive PFAS panel.
-Some states provide free or subsidized PFAS testing for private well owners.
+For definitive results, order a laboratory water test from a certified lab — comprehensive PFAS panels can be pricey, but some states provide free or subsidized PFAS testing for private well owners.

 Do Brita filters remove PFAS?